John Malcolm (Loyalist)

-John Malcolm (1723-1788, sometimes spelled Malcom or Malcomb) was a British sea captain, army officer, and customs official who was the victim of the most publicized tarring and feathering during the American Revolution.
+John Malcolm (May 20, 1723 – November 23, 1788) was an American-born customs official and army officer who was the victim of the most publicized tarring and feathering during the American Revolution.

+Background

-Malcolm was from Boston and a staunch supporter of royal authority.
+John Malcolm was from Boston and a staunch supporter of the Crown.
 During the War of the Regulation, he traveled to the Province of North Carolina to help put down the uprising.
-Working for the customs services, he pursued his duties with a zeal that made him very unpopular, especially since he was a Loyalist during the Tea Act, the threepence tea tax detested by the Patriots.
+Working for the customs services, he pursued his duties with a zeal that made him very unpopular, as he was a Loyalist during the Tea Act.
+Malcolm faced numerous moments of abuse and provocation from Boston's Patriots, the critics of Crown authority.

-In November 1773, sailors in Portsmouth, New Hampshire, tarred and feathered him.
-Malcolm got off relatively easily in the attack since the tar and feathers were applied while he was still fully clothed.

-As a strong Loyalist, Malcolm often faced abuse and provocation from Boston's Patriots, the critics of British authority.
 People often "hooted" at him in the streets, but Governor Thomas Hutchinson urged him not to respond.

+His unpopularity finally came to a boiling point in November 1773 when sailors in Portsmouth, New Hampshire, tarred and feathered him.
+However, during the process the sailors either had thoughts of pity or morality as they did not strip his clothes beforehand.
+Two months later during his second ordeal Malcolm would not be as fortunate.